smart-classic/smart_sample_apps/api_verify/readme.txt

   PYTHONPATH=.:.. && python main.py 8000

-The app provides SMART a manifest that can be used for registering the app with a SMART container at this address (assuming that you are running and accessing the app locally):
+The app provides a manifest that can be used for registering the app with a SMART container at this address (assuming that you are running and accessing the app locally):